ska-telescope/ska-src-ansible/README.md

 [[_TOC_]]

-This repository contains ansible playbooks to build SKAOSRC IaC (infrastructure as code) in a self-documenting and repeatable way.
+This repository contains ansible playbooks and makefile targets to build SKAOSRC IaC (infrastructure as code) in a self-documenting and repeatable way.

 These playbooks assume the existence of an "infrastructure management" machine, that is, a machine to run the playbooks from.